Apple iPhone X full review

 It's ten years since the iPhone was first unveiled and Apple has marked the occasion with a new iPhone that doesn't just jump one generation, it jumps several.
-Apple has leapt straight from iPhone 7 (via the iPhone 8, reviewed here) all the way to iPhone 10 (yes, that's how you are supposed to say it), bypassing the iPhone 7s and leapfrogging the iPhone 9 altogether.
+Apple has leapt straight from iPhone 7 (via the iPhone 8, reviewed here) all the way to iPhone 10 (yes, that's how you are supposed to say it).

-Read on to find out how the new flagship iPhone shapes up.
+Read on to find out how the new flagship iPhone X shapes up.
 Is it going to revolutionise the mobile phone again like the original iPhone did, or is Apple now just playing catch-up with the rest of the industry?
+(For a comparison with one rival device, see iPhone X vs LG G7.)

 Price and availability